Garmin Bounce Review 2026: Is It Worth the Premium Price?

 Light use days (school mode active most of the day, minimal communication): The Bounce 2 stretched past 2 days on a couple of occasions.

 Charging time: Garmin says under 2 hours from dead to full.
 I measured 90 to 110 minutes consistently.
 The proprietary magnetic charging cable clips onto the back of the watch securely.
-Lily can dock it herself.
+Our tester can dock it herself.

 My recommended routine: Charge every other night.
 This keeps the watch comfortably above 30 percent at all times and provides a safety margin for unexpectedly heavy days.
 Compared to the nightly charging required by the TickTalk 5 and most other kids smartwatches, every-other-night charging feels like freedom.
 It also means the watch survives sleepovers, weekend trips, and camp days without needing a charger.